LarisaDinulescu/Quadball_frontend/README.md

 # Part II: Architectural Design
 ## The Choice of a Monolithic Frontend
 While microservices are heavily utilized in our backend architecture, we deliberately chose to build a Monolithic Frontend.
-Although the micro-frontend pattern exists and can be applied to UIs, we evaluated the trade-offs and decided against it for this specific project.

 In typical web applications of this scope, the performance and scaling bottleneck resides almost entirely within the backend (data processing, concurrent transactions, database locks).
 Introducing micro-frontends would have added unnecessary infrastructure overhead, complex deployment pipelines, and state-sharing complications.
 We preferred simplicity and a cohesive developer experience, ensuring a lightweight, fast, and unified React application.